 Shopping for spices, rugs and crafts

-Shopping, Moroccan StyleShopping is almost a national sport and one of the most popular things to do in Morocco.
-For an immersive shopping experience, head to Jemaa El Fna and lose yourself in the labyrinth of souks, stalls and streets.
-Here, you'll find everything and anything from heady spices and delicate jewellery, to handwoven carpets and authentic clothing.
-By night, the narrow, dusty backstreets are buzzing with entertainers, magicians, and snake-charmers.
-For something slightly less touristy, head to Agadir's Souk El Had.
-With over 3000 stalls to browse, it's a bargain hunter's dream.
-Don't forget to put your haggling head on, as it's almost expected that you'll try and wrangle a good price out of the merchants.
+Shopping is almost a national sport and one of the most popular things to do in Morocco.
+For an immersive shopping experience, head to Djemaa El Fna in Marrakech and lose yourself in the labyrinth of souks, stalls and streets.
+Here, you'll find everything and anything from heady spices and delicate jewellery to handwoven carpets and traditional clothing.
+By night, the narrow, dusty backstreets are buzzing with entertainers, magicians, and other street artists.
+For something less touristy, try Agadir's Souk El Had.
+With over 3,000 stalls to browse, it's a bargain hunter's dream.
+Make sure to put your haggling head on, as it's almost expected that you'll try to wrangle a good price out of the merchants.

-With a rich history stretching back centuries, Morocco is littered with examples of its past.
-If you're looking for things to do in Morocco that give you a taste of its culture, look out for the Royal Saadian Tombs.
-Dating back as far as the 16th Century, you'll explore a sprawling network of opulent structures, in lavish and elegant mausoleums.
-Using gold and marble imported from Italy, alongside ornate carvings and outstanding tilework, the Royal Saadian Tombs are a jaw-dropping attraction.
-While they might not be as eye-catching, the ruins of El Badi Palace are just as fascinating.
+With a rich history stretching back centuries, this beautiful country is bursting with examples of its past.
+If you're looking for things to do in Morocco that give you a taste of its culture, look out for the Royal Saadian Tombs in Marrakech.
+There, you'll explore a sprawling network of opulent mausoleums dating back as far as the 16th century.
+Using gold and marble imported from Italy, alongside ornate carvings and outstanding tilework, this necropolis is possibly the most jaw-dropping attraction in Marrakech.
+And, while they might not be as eye-catching, the ruins of the city’s El Badi Palace are just as fascinating.
 Explore vast courtyards, sunken gardens, and even take a peek into the dungeons.
-The ruins also host the Festival of Popular Heart which, if you're looking for Morocco things to do, takes place in July.
+The palace ruins also host the Festival of Popular Arts which, if you're looking for things to do in Morocco, takes place in June or July.

 Soak up views of the coast, mountains and waterfalls